Can the AMS be used to screen populations for androgen deficiency?

 19. Smith KW, Feldman HA, McKinlay JB.
-Construction and field validation of a self-administered screener for testosterone deficiency (hypogonadism) in ageing men.
+Construction and field validation of a self-administered screener for testosterone deficiency (hypogonadism) in aging men.
 Clinical Endocrinology 2000; 53:703-11.

 22. Jankowska EJ, Lopuszanska M, Szklarska A, Medras M (abstract).
 Hormonal determinants of andropausal symptoms in polish men.
 The Aging Male 2004; 7:21.